Insta360Develop/CameraSDK-Android/README.md

 ### AAA Parameters

-You can `set / get` the AAA parameters to the camera.
+You can `set / get` the AAA parameters of the camera.

 > You need to specify a camera mode to set the parameters, see InstaCameraManager.FUNCTION_MODE_XXX.